Cuban baseball league system

 The Cuban baseball league system is not a single baseball league; rather it is a structure of leagues and series that are governed by the Baseball Federation of Cuba and culminate in national championships and the selection of the Cuba national baseball team.

-The players are professionals and play for the provinces in which they reside.
-All of the provinces in Cuba are represented by teams.
+In the Cuban National Series, players play for the provinces in which they reside, with each province in Cuba (plus Havana) represented by a team.
+Starting in 2023, the top six teams from the National Series qualify for the top-level winter Cuban Elite League.